Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 - Noise control

-Important Note: fluid dynamics is the study of the motion of matter in different states, including liquid, gas, plastic, or plasma.
-The following is a short list of industrial work, which uses fluid mechanics:
+Important Note: Fluid dynamics studies show how matter moves in various states, like liquid, gas, plastic, or plasma.
+Here’s a short list of industries that rely on fluid mechanics:

 - Wind, hydro, and steam turbines